- IoT Solutions

-- credit eligibility information, which is information about you that Thrashing obtains from a credit reporting body such as VEDA Advantage or Dunn & Bradstreet together with information Thinxtra derives from such information based on its own analysis; and
+- credit eligibility information, which is information about you that Thinxtra obtains from a credit reporting body such as VEDA Advantage or Dunn & Bradstreet together with information Thinxtra derives from such information based on its own analysis; and

 - any other information lawfully obtainable within the Australian credit reporting system.